Integrating microbes, genetics, and molecular biology to prevent cardiovascular disease

 "We understand that scientific excellence depends on creativity, that creativity emerges from diversity, and that the advantages of diversity are realized through inclusion." - David Asai

-Respect: We understand and challenge our unconscious biases on a regular basis and hold each other accountable.
-We amplify the voices of under-represented groups.
-We respect and embrace diverse opinions and create a safe work environment.
+Respect: We actively challenge our unconscious biases and hold each other accountable.
+We value the voices of under-represented groups, respect diverse opinions, and create a psychologically safe and inclusive work environment.

 Research